phillypro/Advanced-Abandoned-Cart/README.md

-# Advanced-Abandoned-Cart
-Advanced Abandoned Cart
+# Pre Checkout Email Grabber

 The Options we want them to be able to change